 The Crime Stoppers Program, a public-private partnership, which is funded and supported by the New York City Police Foundation, continues to successfully focus on solving violent crimes in New York City.
 Crime Stoppers has aided in solving 1,526 murders and attempted murders, 2,186 robberies, and has paid out over $2.4 million dollars in rewards.

 Crime Stoppers has been an invaluable crime-fighting tool since the program's inception in 1983.
 Dedicated NYPD detectives assigned to the Crime Stoppers Unit are available 24/7 to receive and assess tips.
 They assess approximately 22,000 calls on the tip hotline on average every year.
 Phone numbers, e-mail addresses, and IP addresses are never captured, tracked, or saved, and the only information disseminated through the proper investigative channels is crime and suspect information.

-If you have information about a crime and would like to provide it to the NYPD anonymously, please call 1-800-577-TIPS, visit nypdcrimestoppers.com, or text 'Tips577' to CRIMES (274637).
+If you have information about a crime and would like to provide it to the NYPD anonymously, please call 1-800-577-TIPS or visit nypdcrimestoppers.com.
 Information providers can receive up to $2,500 for a tip that leads to an arrest and indictment (Reward amount based upon New York City Police Foundation committee review).
 The Crime Stoppers Program will never ask an information provider for their name, will not record calls, will not trace tips submitted via telephone or online.
 Information providers will not have to make a statement to police and will not appear in court.